Astros vs. Angels Player Props Betting Odds

 |0

-- Trout takes a four-game streak with at least one hit into this matchup.
-During his last five outings he is batting .250 with a home run, three walks and two RBI.
+- Renfroe takes a seven-game streak with at least one hit into this one.
+During his last 10 outings he is batting .195 with two home runs and five RBI.

 |Opponent